End-of-term reuse scheme

 By reusing & recycling we can benefit those in need and avoid unnecessary CO2 emissions.
 As you prepare to leave at the end of term, please spend some time to make sure as little as possible goes to waste!

 We will provide waste and recycling sacks to make it easy for you to segregate.
+This are available next to the BHF donation points in halls.

 Please take your clean, reusable items that you do not intend to take home to the Reuse Collection Point and leave recycling in the sack provided in your room at the end of term.
-To make it easy to reuse good food we will also place boxes for donations in each kitchen.

 Where to put it?